AlonBenyatov/AlonBenyatov/README.md

 👋 Hi, I’m @AlonBenyatov

-- 👀 Interested in programming, with a strong focus on AI, Machine Learning, and Robotics using Python.
+- 👀 Interested in programming, with a strong focus on AI, Machine Learning, and Robotics using Python mainly and c++.
 - 🌱 First-year B.Sc.
 Computer Science student at The Open University of Israel.
 Experienced in Java (OOP), familiar with C# and C++.
 - 💞️ Looking to collaborate on programming projects in AI, game development, software engineering, or embedded systems to strengthen skills and gain practical experience.
 - 🛠 Skills: